 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 Hello!
 How are your holiday preparations coming along?
-After sharing with you our cottage Christmas decorations through the years, I’m excited to show you this year’s mini decorations that was inspired by this image from the holiday Pottery Barn Catalog.
+After sharing with you our cottage Christmas decorations through the years, I’m excited to show you this year’s mini decorations that were inspired by a holiday Pottery Barn Catalog.

 Since decorating the piano top for fall was very similar to decorating for a mantel, I decided to recreate the snowy scene on it, too.
 Of course a scene like this works on any table top or mantel – you just use what you have, right?